Merci-chao/userChrome.js/README.md

 }
 ```

-There also few settings in `about:config` for the layout of tabs:
+There also few settings in `about:config` for the layout and operations of tabs:

 | Name (w/o prefix) | Description |
 | ------------- | ------------- |